-The Concurrent Enrollment Program at Boise State University invites applications from qualified high school instructors to teach university level courses at their high schools.
-As adjunct faculty, instructors will have the opportunity to teach introductory general education courses, and support students in getting a head start on their college degree.
-Partner instructors fully implement the university curriculum, and follow university policies in regard to learning outcomes and student assessment.
+The Concurrent Enrollment program at Boise State University invites applications from qualified high school instructors to teach university level courses at their high schools.
+As adjunct faculty with Boise State, instructors will have the opportunity to teach collegiate-level courses, and support students in getting a head start on their college degree.
+Partnering instructors fully implement the University curriculum, and follow University policies in regard to learning outcomes and student assessment.

 Concurrent Enrollment Instructor Qualifications

-The qualifications to teach concurrent enrollment courses vary by academic department, and a master’s degree in the field or related field is preferred.
-However, for some courses such as languages, a bachelor’s degree with teaching experience is sufficient.
+The qualifications to teach concurrent enrollment courses vary by academic department, and a master’s degree in the field or related field is typically preferred.
+However, for some courses such as those available in the world languages, a bachelor’s degree with teaching experience is sufficient.

 A Concurrent Enrollment staff member will schedule an initial meeting with interested applicants to share program philosophy, provide a sample course syllabus, and provide general program information.
-While the concurrent enrollment staff will provide administrative support, the final approval comes from the Boise State University academic departments.
+While the Concurrent Enrollment staff will provide administrative support, the final approval comes from the respective Boise State University academic departments.

 New instructors may apply at any time, as the review of applicants and their course syllabus is done on an on-going basis.
-The new instructor review process may take anywhere from two weeks to three months depending on the time of year.
+The new instructor review process may take anywhere from two weeks to three months depending on the time of year that an application is received.
 It is recommended that materials be submitted at least one semester before the class is planned to be offered, preferably in early spring or mid-August of each year.